 While it may seem a bit counter-intuitive, playing video games strengthens cognitive skills such as reasoning, memory and spatial navigation, according to the American Psychological Association.
-That is great news…right?
-However, do you want your child to spend hours upon hours this summer playing games, or would you like to challenge them a bit more?
+That is great news, right?
+However, do you want your child to spend hours upon hours this summer playing games in the family room, or would you like to challenge their developing young minds?

-Jump from playing to development may seem like an impossible task for your child, especially if they are young, but trust me, they can do it!
-And this is especially true if your child is already in or focused on the Science, Technology, Math and Engineering (STEM) school program because game development uses all of these skills.
+Jump from playing to development may seem like an impossible task for your child, but there are camps for children of all ages and levels.
+STEM Camps can be especially engaging if your child is already in or focused on the Science, Technology, Math and Engineering (STEM) school program because game development uses all of these skills.

 Games for Change and the National STEM Video Game Challenge are two contests that students can enter as an additional end goal.

 A Growing Field